ghdesfos/Lem-in/README.md

 # lem-in
 This program takes a graph (rooms with un-directed connections) and computes an efficient way to move N ants from source node to sink node.
-It also outputs an animated movement of the ants
+It also outputs an animated movement of the ants (flag -v).

 ## Usage
 Run `make`.
 An executable will compile.
 Currently only tested on OS X.

 Run with `./lem-in < Filename`.

-A collection of sample ant farms is included in `maps/` folder.
+A collection of sample ant farms is included in the `maps/` folder.

+Run `./lem-in -v < maps/map2.c` for an example.

+## Map generator

 You can also use the included map generator `./generator --big | time ./lem-in`.

 See `./generator --help` for details on the generator.

-### Flags
+## Flags
 | Command | Description |
 | ------ | ------ |
 | --help | Usage |